Galal-00/Engine-Temperature-Control/README.md

 - **EEPROM Usage:** Internal EEPROM for storing and retrieving system states.
 - **UART Communication:** MCU1 sends temperature data to MCU2 using UART.
+- **MCU1 Reset Control:** MCU1 resets using the Watchdog Timer.
-- **Potentiometer Control:** MCU2 adjusts the speed of the machine with the potentiometer.
+- **Potentiometer Control:** MCU2 adjusts the speed of the machine with the potentiometer using GPIO and Interrupt controls.
+- **LEDs Control:** MCU2 controls the 3 LEDs using GPIO.
 - **Emergency State Timer:** A timer with overflow mode is used to check the emergency state condition every 500ms.
 If the condition persists for 7 seconds, specific actions are taken.
+- **Simulation:** Using Proteus